 Click here for site NEWS.

 general public.
-Call the venue listed or check their website for information if you are unsure.
-This will be a dynamic list, and it will be updated over the course of the summer as information
+Check with the sponsoring venue if you are unsure.
+The list below is a dynamic list; it is updated over the course of the summer as information

 is received.
 Input from visitors is welcome, too!
-(Latest Update: Sept.
-25.)
-Click on a category below to go directly to the section, or continue scrolling down the page.
+(Latest Update: September 25) Click on a category below to go directly to the section, or scroll down the page.

 ART WALKS/ART OPEN HOUSES

 FROM TOTS TO TEENS AND FAMILIES

 MISC.
 FREE PRODUCTS, SERVICES, AND WEB OFFERS

 LONG BEACH - SoundWalk.
 The Long Beach SoundWalk is an annual ear-oriented art event produced by the Long Beach artist group FLOOD.
 This year's event will take place from 5 - 10 p.m. on Oct.
 1 in various indoor and outdoor locations in the East Village Arts District.
 Information: (562) 413-5868 or

 LOS ANGELES (DOWNTOWN AND VICINITY) - Brewery Fall ArtWalk.
 The Brewery Fall ArtWalk will take place on October 1 and 2 from 10 a.m. - 6 p.m.
 The Brewery is located on N. Main Street at the 5 Freeway.
 Information: (323) 223-6089 or